buergerservice-org/PersoPassGen/README.md

 # PersoPassGen
-Generates a Password from german Personalausweis-data with a leading uppercase and a specialsign
+Generates a Password from german Personalausweis-data with a leading uppercase and a specialsign.
+Platformindependent for Windows and Linux.

 Version: 0.1
 Author: buergerservice.org e.V. <KeePerso@buergerservice.org>